 House on Limekiln Line

-A monolithic steel house inspired by the site’s agricultural vernacular.
+A monolithic steel house inspired by the vernacular farm houses.

 Located in a rural area of Huron County in Ontario, Canada, House on Limekiln Line references agrarian forms with a monolithic silhouette.
 Studio Moffitt designed the house with a steel shell and an extended south porch.
 The interior spaces flow seamlessly into one another without a conventional demarcation between different areas.
 Carefully positioned to make the most of the views, the house opens up to a landscape that changes constantly throughout the year.
 The off-grid house is also highly energy-efficient.
 The studio used locally sourced materials, from wood and galvanized steel, and worked with local craftsmen on the project.

 Two volumes set in a rural landscape in Switzerland.

 Aeby Aumann Emery Architects designed this dwelling and adjacent barn using a contemporary design language that pays homage to tradition.
 Built in a pastoral setting, the two volumes rise from the middle of a field on the outskirts of the Villarepos village, Switzerland.
 Built on top of six concrete blades, the low-profile, one-story family house almost seems to float above the ground.
 Rectangular volumes divide the bedrooms and bathrooms from the kitchen and living room, while glass panels create borders for a patio and two terraces.
 Like other farm houses from our list, this property features a range of green energy systems, including solar panels.